 - EDI streamlines order processing by replacing paper-based transactions with automated data exchange.

-- Manual EDI processing is inefficient due to time-consuming data entry, frequent errors, and operational bottlenecks.
+- Manual EDI shipping is inefficient due to time-consuming data entry, frequent errors, and operational bottlenecks.

 - AI-driven automation improves efficiency by extracting shipping details from EDI purchase orders and generating shipping labels without human intervention.